What is Alzheimer’s disease?

 What treatment is available?

 At present, there is no cure for Alzheimer’s disease.
-Instead, treatment is aimed at managing and alleviating the symptoms associated with the condition.
+So, how is Alzheimer's disease treated?
+Treatment is aimed at managing and alleviating the symptoms (like behavioural symptoms) associated with the condition.

 Common treatments include: